enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/working_of_extensions.rst

 location.
 See :ref:`testing-target-interaction-location` for an explanation on these three types of objects.

-This is how |UITester| supports testing on TraitsUI editor: It always extends the given list of registries with more built-in registries that know how to interact with TraitsUI editors, and let |UIWrapper| do most of the work.
+This is how |UITester| supports testing on TraitsUI editor: It extends the given list of registries with more built-in registries that know how to interact with TraitsUI editors, and let |UIWrapper| do most of the work.